A denture is a removable plate or frame that can replace missing teeth. It can be made up of plastic or a combination of metal and plastic.

 - Keep your dentures in a denture cleaner overnight.

 - Clean, rest, and massage your gums regularly.
 Rinse daily with lukewarm salt water to help clean your gums.

 Daher T, Goodacre CJ, Sadowsky SJ.
 Implant overdentures.
 In: Fonseca RJ, ed.
 Oral and Maxillofacial Surgery.
 3rd ed.
-Philadelphia, PA: Elsevier; 2018:chap 39.
+St Louis, MO: Elsevier; 2018:chap 39.